 The symptoms of these two conditions differ in several fundamental ways.
 The color, size, location and shape of the veins are most easily distinguished visually.
 When comparing spider veins vs. varicose veins symptoms, consider these characteristics:

 Multiple treatments exist for both spider veins and varicose veins, but they’re different procedures.
-After a thorough physical examination and review of your health history, Dr. Gorelik recommends the most effective and least invasive treatment available to address your problem veins.
+After a thorough physical examination and review of your health history, top-rated Manhattan vascular surgeon Dr. Gorelik recommends the most effective and least invasive treatment available to address your problem veins.
 Treatments you may need for spider veins vs. varicose veins include:

 To fight varicose veins, you may need:

 In some cases, varicose veins lead to venous stasis ulcers.
 Having your problem veins checked by a vein specialist like Dr. Dmitry Gorelik can help you prevent this condition.
 And he’s an expert in solving vein issues in women.
-The Varicose Vein Center of New York City has three convenient locations in NYC: Parsippany, Old Bridge and Sayreville.
+The varicose vein center in New York has three convenient locations in NYC: Parsippany, Old Bridge and Sayreville.

 Call for an appointment today!212.400.3966